nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 For data requests in which explicit consent is not checked, one of the following is **mandatory**:

 - A legal basis **MUST** be present in which explicit consent is not necessary, e.g. a referral or handoff of a patient from data holder to data user.
-This is not checked technically.
 - The treatment relation of the data user organisation with the patient **SHOULD** be checked technically by the data holder organisation (e.g. using a [PatientEnrollmentCredential](https://build.fhir.org/ig/nuts-foundation/nl-generic-functions-ig/credential-PatientEnrollmentCredential.html)).
 This treatment relation can be scoped to a specific context
   (e.g. a use case).